-- Via blind or UNION query: - Fingerprint the PostgreSQL version in order to choose the SQL statement to test for batched queries support as explained on section 3.2; - Check if sys_exec() and sys_eval() functions already exist to avoid unwanted data overwriting. - Via batched queries: - Upload the shared library to an absolute file system path where the user running PostgreSQL has read and write access17, this can be /tmp on Linux and UNIX systems and C:\WINDOWS\Temp on Windows; - Create [67] the two user-defined functions from the shared library18; - Execute the arbitrary command via either sys_exec() or sys_eval().
+- Via blind or UNION query: - Fingerprint the PostgreSQL version in order to choose the SQL statement to test for batched queries support as explained on section 3.2; - Check if sys_exec() and sys_eval() functions already exist to avoid unwanted data overwriting. - Test for batched queries support; - Via batched queries: - Upload the shared library to an absolute file system path where the user running PostgreSQL has read and write access17, this can be /tmp on Linux and UNIX systems and C:\WINDOWS\Temp on Windows; - Create [68] the two user-defined functions from the shared library 18; - Execute the arbitrary command via either sys_exec() or sys_eval().